 Example: IBM 1401, UNIVAC II

-Third generation (1964-1971) - Integrated Circuits
+Third-generation (1964-1971)

-The third generation of computers was defined by the use of integrated circuits (ICs), which were made by packing multiple transistors onto a single chip of silicon.
+The third-generation of computers was defined by the use of integrated circuits (ICs), which were made by packing multiple transistors onto a single chip of silicon.
 This development drastically reduced the size and cost of computers while boosting their processing power.
 As a result, computers became smaller, faster, and more affordable, ushering in the era of minicomputers.
 The use of operating systems began during this time, allowing multiple programs to run simultaneously (multi-tasking), significantly enhancing their usability (Figure 1.3).

-Figure 1.3: Integrated circuits based computer.
+Figure 1.3: Integrated circuits based computer

-characteristics of third-generation computers:
+The characteristics of third-generation computers are as follows:

-Technology: Integrated circuits (ICs)
+Technology: Integrated circuits

 Memory: Magnetic storage